chame1eon/jnitrace/README.md

 Marshmallow.
 Any issues experienced running on another device, please file an issue, but also, if possible, it is recommended to try running on a similar emulator.

-## Future:
-* Architecture support for arm64 platforms
-* Develop to work with JVM as well as Android

 ## Issues:
 For any issues experienced running `jnitrace` please create an issue on